 Separate To-dos From "Someday" Projects

 In order to get a workable list of campaigns and initiatives to prioritize, you first need to narrow your focus.
+Consider which tasks are a priority for project success, and which are out of scope (if you're wondering what does out of scope mean in project management, it simply means anything that is outside the parameters of the project).
 Move the "someday" projects and loosely defined ideas to another list or folder in your work management tool so you don't lose them, but they don't overwhelm your brain and cloud your current priorities.

 Just remember to visit (and spruce up) the someday list every month or every two weeks to remind yourself they exist and there are still some worthwhile ideas in there.